-Robert Mugabe defiant in national broadcast
+Robert Mugabe Defiant In National Broadcast

 — ITV News (@itvnews) November 19, 2017

 Earlier, there was confusion in the State House in Harare when Mugabe refused to show his speech to the military.
 In his speech on national Television, Mugabe showed no signs of handing over.
-Mugabe has been under house arrest since the November 14 and has been in negotiation with the military.
+Mugabe has been under house arrest since November 14, and has been in negotiation with the military.
 His resignation as president has been imminent since the military take-over five days ago.
 There is no going back this time, Mugabe will be removed soon.

 [Featured Image by Jack Taylor/Getty Images]